 Discover the gastronomy of the Landes!

 Visiting the Landes without sampling theregion’s gastronomic delights?
 Unthinkable!
-While you’re camping in the Landes, take advantage of the many surprising culinary specialities on offer.
-Landes products boast numerous quality labels, from Label Rouge to Appellation d’origine contrôlée (AOC) to Indication géographique protégée (IGP).
+Take advantage of your camping holiday in the Landes to enjoy the many culinary specialities of the surrounding area, some of which are quite surprising.
+Landes products boast numerous quality labels, from Label Rouge to Protected Geographical Indication (PGI) and Appellation d’Origine Contrôlée (AOC).

 From duck to salmon, meat and fish from the Landes

-Duck is a staple of the South-West, with ancestral know-how and renowned firms such as Delpeyrat and Labeyrie: foie gras, magret… Discover also poultry from the Landes region, including poularde, capon and quail.
-Landes chicken was first awarded the Label Rouge food label in 1965.
+Duck is a staple of the South-West, with ancestral know-how and renowned firms such as Delpeyrat and Labeyrie: foie gras, magret… Discover also the poultry of the Landes region, with poularde, capon and quail.
+The Label Rouge food label was first awarded to Landes chicken in 1965.
 If you prefer red meat, try Chalosse beef, raised for over three years on a 100% natural diet, for exceptional meat.
 As for fish, you can feast onHossegor oysters or shad, a tasty fish from the Adour river.
 Now extremely rare and protected, you’ll also find Adour salmon (only at Maison Barthouil).

 Fruit and vegetables from the Landes

-Ideal for bringing a little freshness to the palate, the Adour kiwi, both Label Rouge and IGP, is on sale between mid-December and April, as is theasparagus des sables, best bought directly from producers.
-You’ll find them on the shelves between March and May.
+Ideal for bringing a little freshness to the palate, the Adour kiwi, both Label Rouge and IGP, is marketed between mid-December and April, as is theasparagus des sables, best bought directly from producers.
+You’ll find them on the market between March and May.

 Some traditional Landes dishes